 The SCALE Sampler module enabled analysis of nuclear data covariance.
 The unperturbed nuclear data was executed for the first sample along with a user-defined number of samples.
 The sample nuclear data libraries were perturbed nuclear data based on the covariance largely developed from ENDF/B-VII.1; however, additional information has been included from ENDF/B-VI, ENDF/B-VII.2 (proposed at the time), JENDL-4.0, and collaborative research between Brookhaven National Labora- tory, Los Alamos National Laboratory, and Oak Ridge National Laboratory.
 Finally, the nuclear data covariance libraries included information completed in the Working Party on International Nuclear Data Evaluation Cooperation Subgroup-26 [59].

-The associated Sampler libraries contained 1,000 pre-sampled neutron cross- sections limited to 56 and 252 group structures.
+The associated Sampler libraries contained 1,000 pre-sampled neutron cross sections limited to 56 and 252 group structures.
 It is important to note the weighting functions for SCALE’s library which are a Maxwellian from 10−5 eV to 0.1 eV, a Watt Fission spectrum from 80 keV to 10 MeV, and 1/E between 0.1 eV to 80 keV and for 10 to 20 MeV.
-A notable issue with utilizing a single group structure for all applications is the weighting function to process the continuous energy cross-sections will impact results if the flux is dramatically different.
+A notable issue with utilizing a single group structure for all applications is the weighting function to process the continuous energy cross sections will impact results if the flux is dramatically different.
 This problem is difficult in that a group structure would be needed for each individual problem and is further complicated by changes in the neutron spectra in different regions of a problem.

 The continuous energy MAVRIC script was modified by changing the library to the 252 group version and adding the Sampler wrapper to maintain the same inputs.
 Table 2 presents a comparison between MCNP and SCALE MAVRIC 252 group re- actions products in the foils and fissions.
 There are some important discrepancies that are caused by the 252 group structure.
 The 252 group Sampler mean total re- actions were generally in agreement with the continuous energy solutions with three

 exceptions: 89Zr, 57Ni, and 56Mn.
-The first two threshold reactions were attributed directly to the flux weighting of the 13.8 to 14.6 MeV group utilized in the energy re- gion where the reaction occured.
-The 252 group 55Mn reaction difference from MCNP was caused by the flux weighting used to create the group cross-section, and the bulk of the difference occurs below 80 keV.
+The first two threshold reactions were attributed directly to the flux weighting of the 13.8 to 14.6 MeV group utilized in the energy re- gion where the reaction occurred.
+The 252 group 55Mn reaction difference from MCNP was caused by the flux weighting used to create the group cross section, and the bulk of the difference occurs below 80 keV.
 The 252 group library performed well for the majority of the reactions because many of the activation reactions are saturated by the PFNS, which is synonymous with the Watt Fission neutron spectrum.

 Table 2.
 Activation foil reactions comparison between continuous energy MCNP SSR and 252 group SCALE MAVRIC mapped SSR.
 All statisitcal uncertainties were below 0.2%.